wolf-math/aaronwolfdev/docs/Coding/python/language_reference/bool.md

 ### `denominator`

-Returns the denominator value of a boolean.
-It will always be `1`.
+Returns the denominator of the boolean when viewed as a rational number.
+It is always `1`.

 ```python
 >>> True.denominator